Investing

 Invest for the Long-Term

-It’s easy to get sucked into the day-to-day ups and downs of the market.
-But if you’re investing for financial goals that are years away, these daily fluctuations don’t mean much.
-Ignore daily price changes and focus on the time horizon that matters to you when investing.
+It’s easy to get caught up in daily market fluctuations.
+But when investing for goals years away, these short-term movements are largely irrelevant.
+Ignore daily price changes and focus on the time horizon that matters for your investments.

 long term investment